mztulip/ch579_rtc_ntp/README.md

 # ch579m_rtc_ntp

-Project idea is to use RTC(real time clock) and synchronise time using NTP protocol.
+Project idea is to use RTC(real time clock) and synchronise time using SNTP protocol.
-Time should be printed over serial and through web browser with update over NTP button.
+Time should be printed over serial and through web browser, rtc time can be updated with update button.

 I do not use any tools for compilation.
 Sources are compiled with simple bash script.